k-vyn/framer-ios-kit/README.md

 **cancel** *String* - This is the string for the dismiss button on the bottom of the menu.

-#### Listening to actions - to listen to an action, it's super easy.
+#### Listening to actions
+To listen to an action, it's super easy.
 Just listen to the .actions object and put the action verbatim in brackets.

 You can listen to cancel by listening to